I had to do some research on this, since I'm

-like it would be very difficult to set up a really good
+like it would be very difficult to set up a really

-the bat depends on a lot of factors that are
+speed of the bat depends on a lot of factors that

-batter a chance to wait longer before swinging
+the batter a chance to wait longer before swinging

 Wooden bats, on the other hand, are